onetwotrip/shorewall/README.md

   data in other code blocks.
 Default is `false`.

 Actually there are two ways of using `add_shorewall_rules` with and without grouping.
-The output of the first one is shown above.
-For grouping results just use a command like this:
+The first example which is shown above doesn't use grouping.
+To group similar rules use a command like this:

     add_shorewall_rules(
     match_nodes=[
-      ['roles:webfronts', { :name => 'web front servers' }],
+      ['search:roles:webfronts', { :name => 'web front servers' }],
     ],
     rules={
       :description => proc { |data| "Allow #{data[:match][:name]} access API" },